 2. Topical Discussion

 Another approach is to create a hub for the latest news of product launches and industry trends.
-This way, you’ll be able to create topical content that will significantly increase user engagement on your website; creating a topical discussion on your website is going to get users to take action.
+This way, you’ll be able to create topical content that will significantly increase user engagement on your website; creating a topical discussion on your website will get users to take action.

-That being said, when using this angle for your content, aim for a balance between a more conversational tone appropriate for on-the-go study and a more formal tone appropriate for in-depth reflection.
+That being said, when using this angle for your content, aim for a more conversational tone for on-the-go study and a more formal tone for in-depth reflection.

 Having someone else write an article or two for you is one of the best ways to change up the content

 on your website.
 Having someone write a guest post can expose your customers to a new perspective on a subject.
-This can be extremely refreshing, especially if you’ve never done it before.
+This can be highly refreshing, especially if you’ve never done it.

 Furthermore, having guest posts is an excellent way to gain credibility and authority on Google.
 That

 being said, we understand how scary giving up control can be.
 However, it’s worth it to get a new perspective once in a while.
-Just make sure that whomever you choose to write for your company has the qualifications necessary to provide high-quality content that will benefit your users.
+Make sure that whomever you choose to write for your company has the qualifications necessary to provide high-quality content that will bring value to your audience.

 4. Share Your Thoughts